0xPARC/0xparc-intro-book/easy/src/intro.typ

 - _Digital signatures_.
-  RSA and ElGamal are examples of digital signature algorithms, where Alice can perform some protocol to prove to Bob that she knows some secret numbers (for example, the discrete logarithm of some public value) that only she ought to know.
+  RSA and ElGamal are examples of digital signature algorithms, where Alice can perform some protocol to prove to Bob that she endorses a message.
   A more complicated example might be a
   #cite("https://en.wikipedia.org/wiki/Group_signature", "group signature scheme"),
   which allows one member of a group to sign a message on behalf of the group.